agence-adeliom/adeliom-webcomponents/docs/pages/tutorials/integrating-with-nextjs.md

 ```

 :::tip
 You'll need to set this `BASE_URL` variable inside the build process of whatever local build or CI/CD you have.
-This will need to be an absolute URL, as a relative URL will cause shoelace to throw a warning
+This will need to be an absolute URL, as a relative URL will cause awc to throw a warning
 :::

 ### webpack Config

-Next we need to add Shoelace's assets to the final build output.
+Next we need to add Adeliom WebComponents's assets to the final build output.
 To do this, modify `next.config.js` to look like this.

 ```javascript
 import { dirname, resolve } from 'path';